ccoupe/mqtt-camera-motion/README.md

 sudo systemctl enable mqttcamera sudo systemctl start mqttcamera
 ```
 That should get it running now and for every reboot.
+To stop it use `sudo systemctl stop mqttcamera`
-If you want to disable it
-to fix it or use the camera for another application `sudo systemctl disable mqttcamera`
+If you want to disable it from starting up at boot time then do `sudo systemctl disable mqttcamera`
-mqttcamera will log to /var/log/mqttcamera.
-The word `backtrace` in the log would indicate
-a failure that needs fixing, ASAP.

-### Install an MQTT server.
-If you don't have one, `mosquitto` is easy to install.
-It's almost mandatory to assign
-a fixed IP address for the system running your MQTT server using your router configuration
-software.

-You really want a fixed IP address and you want a machine that will reboot on powerfail.
-A pi3 is
-enough to run MQTT and the camera if you want.

-TODO: Instuctions here.

 ### Hubitat driver install

-TODO:
+The driver file is `mqtt-motion-video.groovy`.
+Using a web browser, load the Hubitat
+page for your local hub, Select `< > Drivers Code`.
+Select `New Driver` and copy/paste
+the contents of mqtt-motion-video.groovy into the browser page.
+Click `Save` and if there
+are no errors then go to the 'Devices' page and `Add Virtual Device`, name it and from the
+drop down `Type*` list select the `MQTT Motion Video` (it's way down at the bottom of
+the list).

 ### Performance Tuning